Looking Ahead: Falmouth launches project to guide future development

 “There has been a lot of questions about whose voice has been represented; a group of us certainly can make a lot of noise, but we have no idea how many people we really represent,” resident Lee Hanchett said at the Oct.
 14 Town Council meeting.
 “This is an opportunity for us to find out what Falmouth really thinks.”

-According to Council Chairwoman Amy Kuhn, the project came from council decisions regarding housing developments Homestead Acres and Meadow Winds.
+According to Council Chairwoman Amy Kuhn, the project came from a council resolution in part guided by public input around controversial housing developments, with recent examples including Homestead Acres and Meadow Winds.
 Residents have been concerned Falmouth leadership does not know what residents want when it comes to development projects in town.

 Future IQ, the research and consulting firm facilitating the project, is slated to come before the council for an update about the first forum on Oct.
 26.